mpaulacaldas/notes/Git/gh-pages.md

 You can host HTML files in Github via Github Pages.
 The steps to follow are:

-1. Create a branch named gh-pages
+1. Create an [orphan branch](https://stackoverflow.com/q/19980631) named gh-pages

     ```bash
     git checkout --orphan gh-pages